 The Apple cleaning method is as follows:

-For the main body of the AirPods, wipe them with a slightly dampened lint-free cloth (similar to one that you would clean your laptop or phone screen with).
+For the main body of the AirPods, wipe them with a slightly dampened lint-free cloth (similar to one you would clean your laptop or phone screen with).

-To clean the mesh areas (the microphone and speaker), use a dry cotton swab (as you would use on your own ears).
+To clean the mesh areas (the microphone and speaker), use a dry cotton swab (as you would use on your ears).

-Be sure to not get any liquid in the openings as this can damage the intervals.
+Be sure not to get any liquid in the openings, as this can damage the intervals.